thomasWeise/oa/performance/statistics/average/README.md

 #### Why outliers are important in experiments with optimization algorithms

 But there are also scenarios where outliers contain important information, e.g., represent some unusual side-effect in a clinical trial of a new medicine.
-**Actually, in our domain &ndash; optimization &ndash; outliers will very often give us very important information**!
+**Actually, in our domain &ndash; optimization &ndash; outliers will very often give us very important information.**

 When we measure the performance of an algorithm implementation, there are few possible sources of "measurement errors" apart from unusual scheduling delays and even these cannot occur if we measure runtime in FEs.
 If there are unusually behaving runs, then the most likely source is a bug in the algorithm implementation!